fraczak/core-mode/README.md

 core-mode
 =========

-Emacs mode for KernelCore, an experimental programming language
+Emacs mode for Kernel/CORE, an experimental programming language